lenymo/glennmccomb-com/content/articles/how-to-build-custom-hugo-pagination.md

 In plain English the <code>if</code> statement is asking:

-* If the current loop page number is greater than or equal to the page number the user is currently viewing - <code>$adjacent_links</code>
+* IF the current loop page number is greater than or equal to the page number the user is currently viewing minus <code>$adjacent_links</code>
 * AND
-* If the current loop page number is less than or equal to the page number the user is currently viewing + <code>$adjacent_links</code>.
+* IF the current loop page number is less than or equal to the page number the user is currently viewing plus <code>$adjacent_links</code>.

-This is a long-winded way of showing the two page numbers either side of the current page.
+This is a long-winded way of showing two page numbers either side of the current page.

 Here's the actual Hugo code: